Sam Cooper Boulevard: Revitalization attempts

-Exit list
+Major intersections

 Proposed exits

 Sam Cooper Boulevard is owned and maintained by the City of Memphis.
 No route number is assigned to Sam Cooper Boulevard and it is not a designated business route for Interstate traffic headed for Memphis.
 The exit numbering system on Sam Cooper Boulevard has not been changed since the route was planned.
 The exits are still numbered as if I-40 ran along Sam Cooper Boulevard as it was proposed straight through Memphis to connect to Arkansas over the Hernando de Soto Bridge.
 In fact, overhead gantry signs still told westbound motorists that they were heading towards Little Rock until the lettering was removed from the signs in March 2016.

 The exits for I-40 along the proposed route segment through the center of Memphis, west of East Parkway North, that was never completed were planned in downtown Memphis (planned as exit 1), at Danny Thomas Boulevard (planned as exit 2), west of North Bellevue Boulevard as an interchange with modern-day I-240 (planned as exit 3) and at Stonewall Street in the Evergreen District of midtown Memphis (planned as exit 4).
 I-40 exits were proposed at East Parkway North (planned as exit 5) and Tillman Street (planned as exit 6).

 The planned exit 1 along Sam Cooper Boulevard exists as exit 1 and exit 1A of modern-day I-40 in downtown Memphis just south of the Pyramid Arena.
 Exit 1 serves traffic to and from North Riverside Drive and Front Street; at exit 1A westbound traffic exits to North 2nd Street and eastbound traffic enters I-40 from North 3rd Street.
 Planned exit 2 coincides with modern exits 1B–D on I-40 at Danny Thomas Boulevard.
 Planned exit 3 exists as exit 1E on modern I-40 at the I-40/I-240 interchange west of North Bellevue Boulevard in the Medical district of Memphis.
 Planned exit 4 at Stonewall Street was never constructed.
 Planned exit 5 is an at-grade intersection with traffic signals at the western terminus of Sam Cooper Boulevard at East Parkway North, and planned exit 6 is an at-grade intersection with traffic lights at Tillman Street.
 Exits 7–9 and Exits 10A and 10B were constructed as proposed.

-Existing exits
+Existing intersections

 The following table lists the existing exits and intersections of Sam Cooper Boulevard as of 2017 from west to east.